Li Longji — The Controversial Emperor Xuanzong of Tang, and His Extreme Accomplishments and Destruction

 However, Lady Wu passed away only a few months after those three princes were executed.

-Emperor Xuanzong of Tang felt very upset since he had lost interest in all women in his royal palace.
+Emperor Xuanzong of Tang felt very upset since he had lost interest in all the women in his royal palace.

 Restoration Picture of the Royal Daming Palace of the Tang Dynasty